syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features/Tooltip.md

 {% endtabs %}

-**Apply tooltip label style**
+### Customizing the tooltip label style

 The tooltip label style can be customized using the `LabelStyle` property.
-To define a Style for tooltip label, specify the style of TargetType as TextBlock.
+To define a `Style` for tooltip label, specify the style of TargetType as `TextBlock`.

-The following code example explains applying style for the tooltip label.
+The following code example explains applying the style for tooltip label.

 {% tabs %}